My.EOU Portal Current Students Faculty/Staff

 At EOU we cultivate global citizens and creative problem solvers through immersive study of the diverse histories and practices of art.

-The Nightingale Gallery is eastern Oregon’s premier exhibition venue for contemporary art and advanced curatorial practice.
+The Nightingale Gallery is eastern Oregon’s premier exhibition venue for contemporary art .
 Situated in the heart of the EOU campus, the Nightingale showcases provocative, academically rigorous exhibitions celebrating the diverse cultural landscapes of the Pacific Northwest.

-You are invited to hear artist Sung Eun Park discuss her poetic, multimedia sculptures.
+You are invited to hear artist Sung Eun Park discuss her poetic, multimedia sculptures on Wednesday, March 4, 6-7PM in the Huber Auditorium.
 Park’s work examines the fundamental tension between fatalism and yearning, expressed through disjointed assemblages of disparate elements.

 We humbly acknowledge the original inhabitants of the land Eastern Oregon University is upon: the Waiilatpu (Cayuse), Imatalamthlama (Umatilla), Waluulapam (Walla Walla), and Nimiipuu (Nez Perce) people.
 We celebrate their traditions, languages, and stories.
 We acknowledge their continuing connection to this land, water, and community and pay our respects to these original stewards of Northeastern Oregon.